 We looked at the practice procedure for acknowledging, recording, investigating and responding to complaints, concerns and suggestions made by patients.
 We found there was an effective system in place which helped ensure a timely response.
-The practice had received no complaints within the last 12 months.
+The practice had received three complaints within the last 12 months which were dealt with effectively and in line with the practice protocol.